Kingman State Fishing Lake News

 The Kansas Department of Transportation will be upgrading highway 54 to a 4 lane through the Byron Walker Wildlife Area from 2012 to 2014.
 With this project, our hunters and fishermen will encounter difficulties with access due to that construction.
 We ask for you patience through this period!
 Hunters and fishermen need to understand that there will be significant restrictions on access and normal access points will not be accessible during construction.
 The construction will result in significant hazards to our users should they try to use historic access points.
 The entrance to Kingman State Lake will be moved to NW 70th avenue and the entance to the Byron Walker headqarters will be moved to SW 90th avenue.
 Some access points will be permanently removed!
 New/improved parking areas will be constructed during this period.
 During construction, much of the fence bordering the highway will be removed.
 Unauthorized access through missing fences and the construction site will not be allowed.
 Vehicles making unauthorized access will be subject to tickets and towing.
-Hunters and fishermen are advised to use NW 10th street as much as possible for access to the area when significant portions of the highway are closed to side access.
 If you have questions, call the area office at 620-532-3242.

 A side benefit to the highway expansion is that we are in line to receive some of the broken concrete when they remove and replace the existing highway lanes.
 Plans are to completely surface the entire length of the Kingman State Lake dam as a first priority.
 Some ponds and marsh dikes may also be armored if material is available.
 The department has fought erosion problems on the dam since it's construction in the early 1930's.
 Armoring it with broken concrete will finally alleviate most of the wave induced erosion while providing fish habitat at the same time.
 As of April, 2015, the material has been hauled to the area below the State Lake dam and is being sized and cleaned of asphalt chunks in preparation for laying on the dam.
 In late summer, 2014, we will begin laying that material.
 Eleven foot wide erosion fabric will be laid half in and half out of the water and the rip rap will be laid over that barier.
 The fabric is designed to hold the soil beneath the rock so that wave action does not wash it out.
 The combination of the fabric and the concrete should eliminate problems with wave action and rodents burrowing in the dam.